Generic name: exenatide (Bydureon) [ ex-EN-a-tide ]

 What happens if I miss a dose?

-Use the missed dose as soon as you remember.
-Skip the missed dose if your next dose is less than 3 days away.
+Use the medicine as soon as you can, but skip the missed dose if your next dose is due in less than 3 days.
 Do not use two doses at one time.

 What happens if I overdose?